davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 Agreement, Validity, Termination; seems like a pretty good starting set.
 However, I think we must still be missing a rule.

 By the three rules above, `DistributedWriteOnce<T>` is a valid implementation of a distributed consensus algorithm.
 But consensus algorithms are supposed to be incomprehensible to mere mortals; I am a mere mortal, and I comprehend `DistributedWriteOnce<T>` just fine.
 There must be another thing that consensus algorithms do, that `DistributedWriteOnce<T>` does not.
-And that thing must be a curveball that wrecks our approaches so far.
+And that thing must be a curveball that completely wrecks the strategies we have used so far.

 ## The Curveball: Fault Tolerance

 Earlier, we said the main complexity that distributing an algorithm adds on top of multithreading is that threads in a distributed system must communicate through a network, since they can't share variables.
-When we said that, I glossed over a really important problem that introduces: it is impossible to communication via variable-sharing to fail, but you bet communiating over a network can.
+When we said that, I glossed over a really important problem that introduces: networked communication can fail, in ways variable-sharing cannot.

 Distribution introduces the problems of **faults** in the system.
 Hardware can lose power, software can crash, and networks can degrade or disconnect.
-Technically these problems also affect single-node software, but nobody ever expects single-node code to be able to deal with a fault: for example, if the machine running some code crashes, the code is no longer running, and thus can't do anything about it.
-Since single-node code is no longer running and can't do anything if the hardware faults, it can largely pretend faults don't exist.
+Technically these problems also affect single-node software, but single-node software can largely ignore faults: if the machine crashes, for example, then the code isn’t running anymore and has no hope of dealing with the situation.
+This means it can safely a be designed to assume machines crashes never happen in the first place.
 In a distributed system, a fault can affect some nodes while leaving others online to deal with the consequences.

 Distributed system code that keeps working even if some nodes fault is said to be **fault tolerant**.
 The distributed consensus algorithm we previously implemented, `DistributedWriteOnce<T>` is not fault tolerant: it relies on a single coordinator node and cannot recover if a single fault happens to take down that coordinator node.
 This is because, in normal operation, all non-coordinator nodes contact the coordinator any time they need to get or set the variable: